Yes. You can learn Python on your own.

 - The Python Challenge – Using a little bit of Python know-how, you can solve this series of riddles and find the next step.
 The essential point is to use Python to figure out what the next URL should be.

 - Edabit – The challenges on Edabit vary from converting minutes into seconds to fixing buggy code.
 They’re relatively small challenges that you’ll come across whenever you’re coding.

 - Python Principles – Likewise, there are a few challenges on Python Principles that you can work on, even on mobile.

 Start a Project

 Once you’re armed with enough knowledge to feel comfortable writing basic programs, it’s time to start challenging yourself to solve problems.
 There are obvious projects that you can start working on: build a calculator, create a Hangman-style game, or make a script that counts the words in a document.

 Running through a project like this will get you to the point where you feel confident working on real-world problems.
 If you run out of ideas, you can find inspiration online:

 - Real Python – Not only can you learn Python on this site, but there’s a decent list of projects to work on, like creating a Discord bot or an MP3 player with a graphical user interface (GUI).

 Learning a language on your own is perfectly possible.
-In fact, we recommend dabbling in a few languages for a while, until you settle on the one you prefer.
+We recommend dabbling in a few languages for a while until you settle on the one you prefer.
 But you always run the risk of learning bad habits and could be writing inefficient or buggy code.

-Getting feedback on your code and having a mentor to guide you along your journey is always going to make you a better programmer in the long run.
+Getting feedback on your code and having a mentor to guide you along your journey are always going to make you a better programmer in the long run.
 So we recommend joining a bootcamp, once you’ve decided which language you’re going to use.
 If you join ours, you’ll have a teacher alongside you as you learn three full stacks.
-Visit Coding Dojo to see our curriculum.